hypercomplexbear/NewHypercomplex-Trionion/README_EN.md

 * Coincidentally, a 3D space in Clifford algebra happens to require exactly 8 basis elements.
 * Even though it is a trinion, it still elegantly mirrors the power-of-two pattern inherent in the Cayley-Dickson construction—where $2^{3}$ yields exactly 8 dimensions.
 Simply put, this hypercomplex number is a trinion on the surface, but a quaternion at its core.
 * I am uncertain of this hypercomplex number's exact classification within group and ring theory.
 However, based on its structure, it should satisfy both the associative and distributive laws of multiplication.
 Yet, unlike standard quaternions, this system is actually commutative, since $ij = ji = j^3$.
 I will attempt to prove this later in the article.
-* Interestingly, \(ij\) appears to be related to the left-hand rule.
+* Interestingly, \(ij\) appears to be related to the left-hand or right-hand rule.
 Its precise function remains a mystery for now, which I will attempt to analyze later in the article.

 ### a.3.
 Matrix Mapping (Derived with the assistance of Gemini)